-Or how about that 97% of small businesses would recommend having a website to other small businesses.
+Or how about 97% of small businesses would recommend having a website to other small businesses?

-A website not only aids in bringing in new clients, but also helps business expands.
+A website not only aids in bringing in new clients but also helps a business expand.
 In fact, the majority of small business owners claim that their website is vital or essential to their business.

 But the big question is, how do you know your business is ready for a website?